Karlsburg87/PubSub/README.md

 ## Data Persistance *(Roadmap Feature)*
 Pubsub is an in-memory system, however it will persist message data to a file-based KV database and blob stores in future to assist with disaster recovery efforts.
 See the *Roadmap* section

-When implemented, messages will be stored in a local blob store with file name convention: `{topicName}/{messageID}`
+When implemented, messages will be stored in JSON format within a local blob store with file name convention: `{topicName}/{messageID}`

- Both subscriber and user lists in a local BoltDB KV store with:
+Both subscriber and user lists will be stored in GOB format within a local BoltDB KV store with:

  - User keys convention: `user/{userID}`